tk-notes/lucas-meier-blog/content/posts/2021/07/quantum_computing_analogies/index.md

   - "Quantum Computing"
 ---

-I've come up with a few intuitive ways of thinking about algorithms on quantum computers.
-This post is about explaining a few of those.
+I've developed a few intuitions about algorithms on quantum computers.
+This post is an attempt to share them.

 <!--more-->

 # Treasure in a Pond

-Here's an analogy that came to me when I was taking a walk in the forest.
+Here's an analogy that came to me while taking a walk.
-This is now my go-to analogy to explain the difference between classical computing and quantum computing.
+This has become my preferred example to explain the difference between classical computing and quantum computing.

 Let's say there's a shallow pond.
 There's a treasure chest hidden somewhere